hiboibrahim/thebookbooth1/README.md

 * Cloudinary used for online static file storage.
 Canva Utilized for collaborative design and prototyping(wireframes).

-* Google and Stack Overflow utilized for general research or solving a big, information gathering, and various online tools.
+* Google and Stack Overflow utilized for general research or solving a bug, information gathering, and various online tools.

 # Languages Used: